AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/roi-ad-camp.md

 1. Create a [!UICONTROL Metric] that sums your spend over time
 1. Go to [!UICONTROL Data > Metrics]
 1. Select `Add New Metric` and select the [!DNL `Adwords...`] table that is recording your [!DNL AdWords] cost data.
-1. In the metric editor, give your metric a name (e.g., [!UICONTROL AdWord Cost])
+1. In the metric editor, give your metric a name (for example, [!UICONTROL AdWord Cost])
 1. Using the dropdowns, perform a **Sum** on the `adCost` column in the [!DNL Adwords...] table (Change) ordered by the `date` column.
     ![](../../assets/success-add-new-metric.png)<!--="500" height="303"}-->
 1. we are done.
 Click `Back to Metric List` at the top and go to any dashboard.